angielsteele/visitliverpool3/README.md

 ![Phone Mockup](./assets/images/mobile.PNG)

-[Merseymoods](https://angielsteele.github.io/visitliverpool3/index.html) is a site designed to help prospective visitors to Merseyside know some of the local attractions available.
-It comprises of four main sections:
+[Merseymoods](https://angielsteele.github.io/visitliverpool3/index.html) is an imformative site designed to help prospective visitors to Merseyside know what local attractions are available.
+In order to do this it comprises of four main sections, which can all be navigated to without the use of a back button:

 - Home page